mashiur-dev/PlainPost-WordPress-Theme/readme.txt

 == Credits ==
 == Resources ==
-Theme logo, Icons are created by our own.
+Theme logo, Screenshot, Icons are created by our own.
 License: GPL v2 or later

+Image for theme screenshot
+License : CC0 1.0 Universal (CC0 1.0)

 Fonts credit and license: